muhammadawwad9/MERN-exercise-tracker/README.md

-## A simple MERN application to practice the MERN stack, The main purpose here is to practice the CRUD operations with MongoDB
+## A simple MERN application to practice the MERN stack.
+The main purpose here is to practice the CRUD operations with MongoDB

 ## Built With:

 ### Frontend:
-- React
+- ReactA simple MERN application to practice the MERN stack
 - Bootstrap

 ### Backend